Alluxio/alluxio/docs/en/Contributing-to-Alluxio.md

 -Dtachyon.underfs.glusterfs.volumes=testvol test` (use GlusterFS as under filesystem, where `/vol` is a valid GlusterFS mount point)

--   Run a single unit test: `mvn -Dtest=TachyonFSTest#createFileTest -DfailIfNoTests=false test`
+-   Run a single unit test: `mvn -Dtest=AlluxioFSTest#createFileTest -DfailIfNoTests=false test`

 -   To quickly test the working of some APIs in an interactive manner, you may leverage the Scala shell, as discussed in this